IOA 2025 Conference Schedule Details

 Dr. Mary Rowe was an ombuds at MIT for ~ 42 years, and since then has been Adjunct Professor of Negotiation and Conflict Management at the MIT Sloan School of Management, doing research and widespread consulting about ombuds, conflict management systems, harassment, bystanders, and micro-affirmations.
 Her research and publications website contains many dozens of articles, mostly free access, about being an ombud and about ombuds practice.
 She also put many records into MIT Archives.

 Dr. Timothy Hedeen is an experienced ombuds, mediator, and researcher, as well as Professor of Conflict Management at Kennesaw State University.
 He describes his work as "constructive conflict engagement," whether mediating workplace disputes, coaching private clients, or facilitating public policy dialogues.
 He frequently serves as a consultant, trainer, and evaluator in organizational, judicial, and educational settings.
-He's conducted many studies of ombuds services, including the ACUS report on federal agency ombuds, the past four IOA bi-annual practice surveys, and comprehensive reviews of ombuds offices at major universities.
+He's conducted many studies of ombuds services, including the ACUS report on federal agency ombuds, the past five IOA bi-annual practice surveys, and comprehensive reviews of ombuds offices at major universities.

 Concurrent Session Block 3